comphilip/koreader-wiki/Send2Ebook.md

-This plugin downloads articles saved to an FTP server using the [Send2Ebook](https://github.com/mwoz123/send2ebook) PC/Android application.
+This plugin downloads articles saved to an FTP server, using the [Send2Ebook](https://github.com/mwoz123/send2ebook) PC/Android application.
+Files are automatically removed from the server, and the directory they're saved to on your KOReader device can be customized.